makerdao-ses/ecosystem-dashboard/README.md

-# Makerdao SES Dashboard
+# MakerDAO Ecosystem Performance Dashboard

+This repository contains the code of https://expenses.makerdao.network/

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ### After bootstrapping it was also added: